Institute of Management Technology, Ghaziabad: Rankings

 IMT Ghaziabad has been ranked 11th Overall and 5th in Private in B School ranking 2024 by Business Today and as the 13th Overall in B School ranking 2021 & 6th in Private by The Week in 2024.

 Admissions

 IMT G has a three-step admission procedure.
 The top percentiles in CAT/XAT/GMAT are called in for a group discussion/activity in major cities.
 Potential enrollees are evaluated on their profiles.
 The discussion/activity is followed by a personal interview with two faculty members.
 The students having the maximum combined score are then given a final call.
 Rights of admission are reserved to the administration.

 Faculty

 IMT has 60+ core faculty.
 IMT adds visiting faculty numbering around 35 from industry and other academic institutions.

 Placements

 The placement season at Institute of Management Technology (IMT) Ghaziabad for the PGDM programme 2020-22 batch has ended with 100% placements.

-The institute is also notorious for following some dark patterns like withdrawing placement support for students just because they were caught peeking at other students' answer scripts during examinations for which they had already paid a fine to the tune of 10,000/- and also received 0 marks in that paper.

-For the year 2024-25, 160 students were unplaced out of the total batch strength of 842 as of March, 2025.
-The students who faced hostel suspensions for minor disciplinary actions were also debarred from the placements.
-Also unplaced students were forced to vactate hostels and relocate to IMT CDL and charged an additional 826 rupees per day for food and hostel accommodation.